 Reviews for SpotMe are also mixed.
 Some customers have no issues and love it.
 But one says their SpotMe was closed after receiving a smaller deposit than usual.
 Overall, the feature earns decent ratings.

 Is Chime legit?

-Yes, Chime is a legit online banking platform.
-Because it only uses your Chime checking account information to offer access to SpotMe, you won't need to sign into other bank accounts or share extra information with Chime.
+Yes, Chime is a legit financial app.
+Because it isn’t a loan and only uses your Chime checking account information to offer access to SpotMe, you won’t need to sign into other bank accounts or share extra information with Chime.

 SpotMe vs. payday loans

 SpotMe and payday loans work very differently.
 SpotMe simply covers debit card purchases and ATM withdrawals as needed, up to your limit.
 It’s not a good option for covering an unexpected expense.
 Payday loans are a high-cost, short-term option that may put you at risk of a cycle of debt if you fail to repay on time.